Adetune/Drug-Abuse/README.md

 ## Pseudocode

 What’s the general approach in creating this solution from start to finish?
-1. Get the data - Data Importation: SunMusic data is imported from its data source into Power BI environment.
+1. Get the data - Data Importation: Non-Governmental Organization data is imported from its data source into Excel system.
 2. Explore the data in Excel
-3. Load the data intoExcel system
+3. Load the data into Excel system
 4. Data Cleaning, in Excel
 5. Data Transform in Excel
 7. Data Analysis: The dataset is explored and analysed
 4. Dashboard creation - Data Analysis & Visualization The dataset is visualized in form of dashboard, reports.
 5. Generate the findings based on the insights
-6. Write the documentation + commentary and sent to the stakeholders or marketing and advertising department of SunMusic to optimize the insights during campaigns.
+6. Write the documentation + commentary and sent to the Non-Governmental Organization.stakeholders.
 8. Publish the data to GitHub Pages

+STEPS
+Dulipcate dataset to another sheet to keep raw dataset Check dataset for duplicates
+Condense age into age brackets
+Removing null values and replacing it with "No Treatment" Create a table with the dataset
+Create a Pivot table for data exploration and data visualization Create dashboard

 #  Data Exploration